Hikaru Nakamura: 2024: Third Candidates Tournament and Norway Chess

 In April, Nakamura played in the Candidates Tournament 2024.
-He was touted as one of the favourites to win (alongside Fabiano Caruana) by former world champions Magnus Carlsen and Viswanathan Anand, but had a slow start to the tournament after losing to Vidit Gujrathi with the white pieces in the second round.
+He was touted as one of the favorites to win (alongside Fabiano Caruana) by former world champions Magnus Carlsen and Viswanathan Anand, but had a slow start to the tournament after losing to Vidit Gujrathi with the white pieces in the second round.
 During the eighth round, Nakamura defeated Caruana.

 After losing to Vidit in the ninth round, Nakamura ran off three consecutive victories in rounds ten, eleven and twelve against Nijat Abasov, Rameshbabu Praggnanandhaa and Alireza Firouzja.
 This put him in a three-way tie for first place with Ian Nepomniachtchi and Gukesh Dommaraju.
 In the final two rounds of the tournament Nakamura was held to draws.
-He finished in second place with a record of 8½/14 (tied with Nepomniachtchi and Caruana on overall score but placing ahead of them due to tiebreaks: better Sonneborn–Berger score and more wins than Caruana, equal Sonneborn–Berger score but more wins than Nepomniachtchi.)

-In May and June Nakamura competed in the Norway Chess tournament against five other grandmasters.
-He finished second with 15½ points behind Magnus Carlsen at 17½.
-The tournament was a double round-robin in classical chess, with an Armageddon playoff after each classical draw.
-A classical win counted for three points, a classical draw and Armageddon win counted for one-and-a-half points, a classical draw and Armageddon loss counted for one point, and a classical loss counted for zero points.
-Nakamura compiled a +2 record in classical games (+2−0=8) the same as Carlsen, but a better record in Armageddon playoffs gave Carlsen the victory, though Nakamura did defeat Carlsen in one of their individual Armageddon games.
+He finished in a tie for second place with Caruana and Nepomniachtchi on s 8½/14.

+From 27 May to 7 June, Nakamura competed in Norway Chess 2024, an elite double-round tournament.
+He finished second with 15½/30, two points behind tournament winner Magnus Carlsen.
+He scored an undefeated 6/10 (+2−0=8) in his classical games, picking up wins against R Praggnandhaa and World Champion Ding Liren.

 Nakamura played in the online Chess.com Bullet Chess Championship in June.
-He defeated grandmasters Christopher Yoo (14½-4½), David Paravyan (13½-5½), Nihal Sarin (19–12) and Daniel Naroditsky (16½–11½) to reach the grand final.
-In a match marked by personal conflict and technical connection issues, he lost the double elimination final to Alireza Firouzja (17½–12½ and 12½–10½).
+In the double-elimination format, he reached the grand final but was defeated twice by Alireza Firouzja (17½–12½ and 12½–10½).
+During the match, he threw a tantrum over Firouzja's request to take a break after his previous match, calling Firouzja's claims of tiredness "a complete lie" and asking Firouzja "Who the fuck do you think you are?"

 In July Nakamura played in the online CrunchLabs Masters tournament on the Champions Chess Tour.
 He qualified with a 7/9 score in the Swiss play-in but lost a match to Jules Moussard (2–1) and was placed in Division Two of the tournament.
-He won against Bogdan-Daniel Deac (2½–1½), Maxim Matlakov (1½–½), Vasif Durarbayli (2–0), Vladimir Fedoseev (2–1) and a second match against Moussard (2–1).
+He won against Bogdan-Daniel Deac (2½–1½), Maxim Matlakov (1½–½), Vasif Durarbayli (2–0), Vladimir Fedoseev (2–1), and a second match against Moussard (2–1).
 But he lost another match to Fedoseev (2½–1½) and then lost to Alexander Grischuk (2–1) and was eliminated from the tournament.